Olex2/Olex2Manual/Tasks/06_symmetry_operations.md

 8. Now the structure may look correct or the molecule may be split into two parts.
 In order to reassemble the two separate parts type the command `CODE compaq -a` (or `@Work|Toolbox-Work` and click on I_CENTER ).

 9. If the structure contains extra atoms near the expected positions.
-Type `CODE fuse 0.4` to 'fuse together' all atoms that are closer to each other than 0.4 $\AA$.
+Type `CODE fuse 0.4` to `fuse together' all atoms that are closer to each other than 0.4 $\AA$.
 This situation is illustrated here.

 ![Extra atoms near expected positions](/images/more than one atom after fusing.png)